SBA 7(a) Loan Programs

 Some examples of where you wouldn’t be eligible to use proceeds include:

-- To effect a partial change of business ownership or a change which would not benefit the business
+- To effect a partial change of business ownership or a change that would not benefit the business

 - To permit the reimbursement of funds to any owner, including any equity injection or injection of capital for the business’ continuance until the loan supported by the SBA is disbursed